 - 21. The Commissioner's guidance therefore makes it clear that where the information relates to the individual's private life (i.e. their home, family, social life or finances) it will deserve more protection than information about them acting in an official or work capacity (i.e. their public life). - 22.
-In this particular case, the information (if held) that the complainant seeks relates to the private life of individuals as it is concerns the previous occupants of one property and the current occupants of another. - 23.
-The Commissioner considers that an individual would reasonably expect that information confirming whether or not there had been neighbourhood disputes involving the intervention of a Council Officer would remain confidential.
+In this particular case, the information, that the complainant seeks (if held), relates to the private life of individuals as it concerns the previous occupants of one property and the current occupants of another. - 23.
+The Commissioner considers that an individual would reasonably expect that information confirming whether or not there had been neighbourhood disputes involving the intervention of the police would remain confidential.